 Along with lowering inflammation, the unsaturated fats in cottonseed oil may help lower your LDL and increase your HDL.
 This can improve blood pressure and reduce the risk of heart disease and stroke.

 However, cottonseed oil is also higher in saturated fat than other vegetable oils, which can have the opposite effect.
-There are other, more heart-friendly options available.
+There are other heart-friendly oils available with more evidence to back their use.

 This suggests that cottonseed oil may have similar effects, though you can find more potent sources of vitamin E.